JovinMtl/news-part-ui/README.md

 # news-part-ui
-A part of a website, responsible of managing articles and other posts for non-developers admin user like NGO.
+A part of a website, responsible of managing articles and other posts.
+This is to be fed through admin panel by a non-developer User like NGO.

+Has to be SSR.